 Active Candidates – those who are actively looking for a job or a job change

 With both kinds of candidates, you’ll notice one thing in common – all candidates worth their salt are spoilt for choices.
 This can also be backed up by the fact that there is an acute shortage of technical hires in respect to the available jobs.

 Chapter 2: How to Hire the Best Technical Resource?

-After having defined your requirements, narrow them down on the right sources and find candidates based on their experience and education.
-You need to assess the right candidate with the cultural fitment, motivation to work, and alignment with the mission and vision of your company.
+Now that you have defined your requirements, narrowed down on the right sources and found candidates who could be potential candidates based on their experience and education, you need to assess the right candidate with the cultural fitment, motivation to work, and alignment with the mission and vision of your company.